-- On the driver or passenger side of the vehicle, gently pry the floor mat up and pull the floor mat in the direction of the front of the vehicle, so that it is no longer under the lip of the center or rear body located directly behind the floor mat. - 2.
-Slightly bend the floor mat on each side of the vehicle in order to free it from the center body assembly located in front of the floor mat. - 3.
+- 1. On the driver or passenger side of the vehicle, gently pry the edges of the floor mat and pull the floor mat in the direction of the front of the vehicle so that it is no longer under the lip of the body located directly behind the floor mat. - 2.
+Slightly bend the floor mat on each side of the vehicle to free it from the center body assembly located in front of the floor mat. - 3.
 Lift the floor mat from the vehicle.